 Mostly from China followed by the Northern Triangle countries.
-Nearly 22 percent individuals who were granted asylum affirmatively or defensively in FY 2016 came from China, followed by El Salvador (10.5 percent), Guatemala (9.5 percent), Honduras (7.4 percent) and Mexico (4.5 percent).
-While most applicants in defensive asylum proceedings were originally from China (37.9 percent) in FY 2016, the largest number of affirmative asylum seekers came from El Salvador (11.9 percent), China (11.7 percent) and Guatemala (11.2 percent).
+Nearly 22 percent of individuals who were granted asylum affirmatively or defensively in FY 2016 came from China, followed by El Salvador (10.5 percent), Guatemala (9.5 percent), Honduras (7.4 percent) and Mexico (4.5 percent).
+While most applicants seeking asylum through the defensive process were originally from China (37.9 percent) in FY 2016, the largest number of asylum seekers in the affirmative process came from El Salvador (11.9 percent), China (11.7 percent) and Guatemala (11.2 percent).

 Where do asylees live in the U.S.?

 Throughout the United States, with the largest number in California.
-The largest number of individuals granted asylum in the affirmative process lived in California in FY2016 (43.8 percent), followed by New York (10.8%) and Florida (7.8 percent).
+The largest number of individuals granted asylum in the affirmative process lived in California in FY 2016 (43.8 percent), followed by New York (10.8 percent) and Florida (7.8 percent).